- How to ask your friend if they are okay – use the script to help your students have a conversation

 - Going to high school from primary – what is the same and what can be different

 - Downloadable parent resources to help you start the chat about online safety issues and strategies with your child.
-Resources include videos, books, information sheets, audio files, family tech agreements, activities and COVID-19 advice.
+Resources include videos, books, information sheets, audio files, family tech agreements, activities.

 - Parental controls video to help with device management and online safety.